The Father’s Day weekend in Metro Vancouver includes festivals, live music events, and other family-friendly festivals and activities in mid-June.

 Old Car Sunday in the Park takes place on Father’s Day in Mission.
 The venue is Fraser River Heritage Park at 7494 Mary Street.
 The event attracts hundreds of collectible and vintage automobiles and their owners, and thousands of car fans.

 Old Car Sunday happens on the Sunday and admission for spectators is by donation.
-To participate with your vehicle costs about $20 if paid online in advance.
-The 2025 edition takes place on Sunday, June 15th.
+It costs about $20, if paid online in advance, to participate with your vehicle.
+The 2025 edition of the event took place on Sunday, June 15th.

 Click Old Car Sunday to learn more about the car show.